AnthonyTornetta/Cosmos/README.md

     - [x] Faster movement based on # of thrusters
     - [x] Faster rotation based on # of thrusters
     - [x] More energy consumption per thruster

-## Everything that will still have to be done after 0.0.2a
-- [ ] Align body with structure
-  - [ ] Switches to FPS Camera
-  - [ ] Aligns the player to that structure
-  - [ ] Left control
-  - [ ] De-align, switch back to free camera
-    - [ ] Create free camera
-- [ ] Ship systems
   - [ ] Camera system
     - [ ] Camera block
     - [ ] Use left/right to switch between ship cameras